fossasia/pslab-hardware/README.md

 ## License

 This project is Free and Open Source software.
-The project us licensed under the [Apache License v2](LICENSE).
+The project is licensed under the [Apache License v2](LICENSE).
 Copyright is owned by FOSSASIA and its contributors.
 Please refer to the license files for more details.